 Clinical Director, Light on Anxiety Treatment Center

-Professor of marketing, Rutgers School of Business-Camden
+Professor, Rutgers School of Business-Camden

 Q. Should students share that they suffer from test anxiety with instructors?

 Kissen: Sometimes students with test anxiety are so anxious that they don't show up for class, and then they don't show up for class for a week, and then it becomes a vicious cycle.
 Having accommodations with student services and being partners with the school, can be helpful in extreme cases.
 It can set you up for success.

 Kaufman-Scarborough: Yes, many educators have tips that can help manage or reduce anxiety.

 Driscoll: I think so, because it could help the student feel less isolated.

 Q. What about seeking professional help?